 Any resident (of the administrative county) of Devon may speak on any substantive matter listed on the agenda of any scrutiny committee (other than matters for information or administrative business).
 You can find out what will be on the agenda of a scrutiny committee and details of whom to contact to register to speak on our Committees page.

 You can make a suggestion that scrutiny looks at a particular issue (bear in mind that scrutiny looks at policy and has no power to resolve individual complaints) or contribute evidence, either written or in person, to one of our task groups or spotlight reviews.
+For more information about how Scrutiny works and what it means to be a witness, please see our Overview and Scrutiny Guide for witnesses.

 Please email email@example.com.